Expulsion of runaway electrons using ECRH in the TCV tokamak: A simple analytical model to describe ECRH-induced RE expulsion

 The RE generation rate $\Gamma=\Gamma_{D}+\gamma_{A}n_{R}$ includes a Dreicer generation rate $\Gamma_{D}$ \cite{dreicer59electron} and an avalanche growth rate $\gamma_{A}$ that can be approximated by \cite{rosenbluth97theory}

-where $\alpha$ accounts for various effects not included in \cite{rosenbluth97theory} such as magnetic trapping \cite{Nilsson_2015} and is considered here as a constant, to be determined.
+where $\alpha$ accounts for various effects such as magnetic trapping \cite{Nilsson_2015} that cannot be described ab-initio in a 0-D model, and is considered here as a constant, to be determined.
 If $\gamma_{A}<\nu$ the RE density evolves towards a value $n_{R}=\Gamma_{D}/(\nu-\gamma_{A})$.
 If $\gamma_{A}>\nu$ the RE density increases until some further saturation mechanism comes into play.
-Such a mechanism may include : 1) kinetic instabilities driven by increasing gradients in RE momentum space \cite{Pokol_2008,Heidbrink_2019,Carnevale_2021}; 2) momentum space vortices driven by radiation reaction forces \cite{Decker_2016}, possibly enhanced by resonant mechanisms \cite{Hoppe_2020,Wijkamp_2021,Wijkamp_2024}; 3) increased transport \textendash{} and corresponding loss rate $\nu$ \textendash{} resulting from changes in the plasma equilibrium due to the increasing RE-driven current; 4) reduced Ohmic field \textendash{} with reduced avalanche gain $\gamma_{A}$ \textendash{} as a response of the plasma control system to the increasing RE-driven current.
+Such a mechanism may include : 1) kinetic instabilities driven by increasing gradients in RE momentum space \cite{Pokol_2008,Heidbrink_2019,Carnevale_2021}; 2) momentum space vortices driven by radiation reaction forces \cite{and01,Decker_2016}, possibly enhanced by resonant mechanisms \cite{Hoppe_2020,Wijkamp_2021,Wijkamp_2024}; 3) increased transport -- and corresponding loss rate $\nu$ -- resulting from changes in the plasma equilibrium due to the increasing RE-driven current; 4) reduced Ohmic field -- with reduced avalanche gain $\gamma_{A}$ -- as a response of the plasma control system to the increasing RE-driven current \cite{mcd23}.

 The TCV plasmas discharges described in Section 2 were under $I_{p}$-feedback control.
 The loop voltage evolution shows that, here, the RE saturation mechanism is provided by the Ohmic field reduction.
-We can model the plasma current density $J$ as the sum of the thermal and RE contributions.
+We can model the plasma current density $J$ as the sum of the thermal and RE contributions \cite{mcd23}.
 Approximating the parallel RE velocity to the speed of light

 where $\sigma$ is the plasma conductivity.
 We define $n_{Rp}\equiv J/(ec)$ as the density of REs required to drive all the plasma current.
 The RE density required to drive a current $I_{p}=120$ kA in a circular uniform plasma with $a=0.25$ m is $n_{Rp}=1.3\times10^{16}$ m$^{-3}$, which is 2-3 orders of magnitude below the electron density of the discharges described in this paper.
 The control system uses feedback on the measured $I_{p}$ to adjust the electric field